zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 2. Each IP address has to be checked against the blocks listed in the three tables below.

-3. If any IP address matches one of the block, the test case fails.
+3. If any IP address matches one of the blocks, the test case fails.

 | IPv4 Special purpose adresses |||